 Her research focuses on the etiology, course, outcome, treatment, and prevention of depression in children and adolescents.
 She studies social-cognitive, environmental, biological, and interpersonal factors that contribute to the onset and maintenance of mood disorders.

-Dr. Garber is interested in the efficacy of cognitive-behavioral interventions with depressed adolescents and children, and prevention of depression in high-risk offspring.
+Dr. Garber is interested in the efficacy of cognitive-behavioral interventions with depressed adolescents and children, and prevention of depression in at-risk youth.

 Dr, Garber coordinated a multi-site study funded by NIMH examining the effectiveness of a cognitive-behavioral program for the prevention of depression in at-risk adolescents offspring of depressed parents.

 In addition, Dr. Garber has conducted two longitudinal studies of offspring of depressed parents.
 One study examined the relation between improvement in parents' depression and changes in children's adjustment.
 The second longitudinal study examined the role of the family, cognitions, stress, and coping in the development of depression across six years of adolescence.